 - – Impending Regulations: In California, the new law mandates the reclassification of many contract workers to employee status.
 Spain’s top court just rejected Glovo’s classification of couriers as self-employed.
 Etc.

 - – Inventory control.
 Especially for Shop to Customer deliveries.

 - – Quality of delivery.
 Riders are hard pressed for speed and little incentivized, nor trained, to display professional behaviour.

 - – Quality of the Order (for Grocery).
 Expired products.
 Missing Products.
 Products replaced without asking the Customer.
-Non refrigerated transport (counting od speed alone).
+Non-refrigerated transport (counting od speed alone).
 Etc.

 Available data comes mainly from the food sector but, as we’ve seen, demand is rising also in non-perishables retailing and brand consistency is bound to become a problem as more image-conscious players enter the fray.
-This, of course, is not the fault of the riders (who work grueling hours under rain and snow, at less than minimum wage and often uninsured) but of the model itself.
+This, of course, is not the fault of the riders (who work gruelling hours under rain and snow, at less than minimum wage and often uninsured) but of the model itself.

 Traditional carriers’ business models prevent same/next day delivery at reasonable cost to shoppers and vast gig-economy operations are too expensive and often not enough quality-oriented.

 That’s where the flexibility of logistics SaaS companies come into play:

 - They can help traditional carriers deploy and execute new options, with a renewed customer-centricity and much better data flow and management.

 - They can be the solution for retailers who feel strong enough to build their own last-mile services.